cloudfoundry/overview-broker/README.md

 * To set the BasicAuth credentials, set the `BROKER_USERNAME` and `BROKER_PASSWORD` environmental variables.
 Otherwise the defaults of `admin` and `password` will be used.
+* To expose a route service, set the `ROUTE_URL` environmental variable to a url.
+It must have https scheme.
 * To expose a syslog drain service, set the `SYSLOG_DRAIN_URL` environmental variable to a url.
 * To expose a volume mount service, set the `EXPOSE_VOLUME_MOUNT_SERVICE`